 (NOTE - see the Online User Guide for more detail on how to use the program)

-At school Quick Math Facts Software runs on your Windows network allowing any student to run Quick Math Facts Software from any Windows computer on the school's network.
-Any teacher or other administrator can use the Admin tools of Quick Math Facts Software to quickly access performance information for student's using the software.
+At school Quick Math Facts runs on your Windows network allowing any student to run Quick Math Facts from any Windows computer on the school's network.
+Any teacher or other administrator can use the Admin tools of Quick Math Facts to quickly access performance information for student's using the software.
 Student's are immediately given feedback on their progress with our color charting feature, and teacher's can access this information as well in both chart and excel worksheet format.
-Along with the school license comes home access of the program so that students can also run Quick Math Facts Software at home.
+Along with the school license comes home access of the program so that students can also run Quick Math Facts at home.

 Figure 1 - Each student signs in so that scores can be stored for each student